Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 這賊賤人好無禮。我是紫雲羅洞主,通天大聖。我盜了老子金丹,煉得銅筋鐵骨,火眼金睛,金俞石屁眼,擺錫雞巴。我怕甚剛刀剁下我鳥來?

 I want to highlight that this play did not influence the story cycle; it only reflects characters and episodes that were common to the cycle at that time.
 The bawdy elements were solely added to spice up the tale, making it more entertaining for zaju audiences.
-Therefore, this sex-crazed, dirty-mouthed version of the Monkey King should be considered a separate entity from his counterpart in the 1592 JTTW.
-However, I have included him here because the play clearly establishes that the character is a cis-man.
+Therefore, this sex-crazed, dirty-mouthed version of the Monkey King should be considered a separate entity from his literary counterpart in the 1592 JTTW.
+However, I have included him here because the play clearly establishes that the character is a man.

 3.1D.
 Other Published Literature